reactive-systems/icedude/README.md

 since PyUSB is quite buggy and not the best choice when using a non-Linux environment, e.g., on Apple products.
-Furthermore, the rewriting process was useful to understand the interaction with the different components and to learn about overall structure.
+Furthermore, the rewriting process was useful to understand the interaction with the different components and to learn about the overall structure.

-Nevertheless, we thankDavid Carne for finding out the different data values and data structures, which are needed to communicate with the device.
+Nevertheless, we thank David Carne for finding out the different data values and data structures, which are needed to communicate with the device.